 Property owners can then access these plans for free on the city website but will need to find additional planners elsewhere, such as site surveyors, energy consultants, and even additional designers, to tailor the plan set to a specific primary dwelling unit.
 Danville is one example of a city that has a city-owned plan program.

 In these programs, the original designer maintains ownership of the pre-approved plans.
 Community members can then reach out to the designer of the plan they select and work with the designer throughout the process of building their ADU.
 Los Angeles’ program is one example of a designer-owned plan program.

 In both types of programs, pre-approved plans can cut down the time it takes to permit your ADU by over a month, if not more.
-Another bonus is that many pre-approved ADU programs also allow for pre-approval of basic structural and Title 24 calculations, which can further cut down on the time it takes to get your ADU to construction in addition to cost.
+Another bonus is that many pre-approved ADU programs also allow for pre-approval of basic structural and Title 24 calculations, which can further cut down on the time it takes to get your ADU to construction and provide significant savings.

 ADU pre-approved plans cost savings: Real or not?

 Pre-approved designs have the potential to save homeowners thousands of dollars.
 Because permitting a pre-approved design saves planning and/or building department staff time, some cities with pre-approval programs, like Fremont, can offer significantly lower fees for pre-approved ADU designs.

 Pre-approved designs also save design and architecture firms staff time, so selecting a pre-approved design can also lower costs for designing your ADU.
 In addition, Cottage’s pre-approved ADU plans are always cost-optimized and construction-ready, saving you both time and money.
 That is not the case for all pre-approved plans—many are designed as urban utopias with unrealistic designs and features that are not an effective use of your space or budget.